-Water Treatment Operators, Water Distribution, Well Drillers, Pump Installers.
-The target audience for this course is anyone interested in working in a water treatment or distribution facility, wishing to maintain CEUs for a certification license, learn how to do the job safely and effectively and/or to meet education needs for promotion.
+The target audience for this course includes water distribution workers, well drillers, pump installers, water treatment operators, and wastewater operators.
+Also included are people interested in working in a water treatment/wastewater treatment or distribution facility and/or wishing to maintain CEUs for a certification license or to learn how to perform their job safely and effectively, and/or to meet education needs for promotion.
+There are no prerequisites, and no other materials are needed for this course.

-Statement of Need
+Course Statement of Need